 Prokaryotic cells: Prokaryotic cells are seen in bacteria and archaea.
 They were the first form of life seen on earth.
 Prokaryotic cells are simple and small compared to eukaryotic cells.
 Prokaryotic cells have three regions: Cell envelope (which encloses the cell from outside), Cytoplasmic region (inside the cell which contains genome), Flagella and pili (outside the cell's surface).

-Eukaryotic cells: Eukaryotic cells are seen in higher organisms like plant, animal, fungi, slime, protozoa, and algae.
+Eukaryotic cells: Eukaryotic cells are seen in higher organisms like plants, animals, fungi, slime, protozoa, and algae.
 Eukaryotic cells are much greater in size and volume compared to the prokaryotic cells.
 Most important cell organelles in a eukaryotic cell is a cell nucleus which houses the cell's DNA.
-After going through some basic concepts of cell unit of life NEET questions, we can answer some of these questions given below.
+After going through some basic concepts of cell unit of life NEET Questions, we can answer some of these questions given below.